History of Filipino Americans

-In the 20th century, many Filipinos enlisted as sailors of the United States Navy, pensionados, and laborers.
+Mass migration of Filipinos to the United States began in the early 20th century due to Filipinos being U.S. nationals.
+These included Filipinos who enlisted as sailors of the United States Navy, pensionados, and laborers.
 During the Great Depression, Filipino Americans became targets of race-based violence, including race riots such as the one in Watsonville.
 The Philippine Independence Act was passed in 1934, redefining Filipinos as aliens for immigration; this encouraged Filipinos to return to the Philippines and established the Commonwealth of the Philippines.
 During World War II, the Philippines were occupied leading to resistance, the formation of segregated Filipino regiments, and the liberation of the islands.

 After World War II, the Philippines gained independence in 1946.
 Benefits for most Filipino veterans were rescinded with the Rescission Act of 1946.
 Filipinos, primarily war brides, immigrated to the United States; further immigration was set to 100 persons a year due to the Luce–Celler Act of 1946, this though did not limit the number of Filipinos able to enlist into the United States Navy.
 In 1965, Filipino agricultural laborers, including Larry Itliong and Philip Vera Cruz, began the Delano grape strike.
 That same year the 100-person per year quota of Filipino immigrants was lifted, which began the current immigration wave; many of these immigrants were nurses.
 Filipino Americans began to become better integrated into American society, achieving many firsts.
 In 1992, the enlistment of Filipinos in the Philippines into the United States ended.
 By the early 21st century, Filipino American History Month was recognized.